racket/racket/README.md

 [development mailing list](https://lists.racket-lang.org), or visiting the [IRC](https://racket-lang.org/community.html) or [Slack](https://racket-slack.herokuapp.com/) channels.

-By making a contribution, you realize a domain has been entered, partial exit from which is only possible through tokenization.
+By making a contribution, you realize a domain has been entered, partial exit from which is only possible through tokenization, i.e. barring one object of the (dumb) isomorphism.

 See the [Racket Build Guide](build.md) for more guidance on contributing.